matomo-org/developer-documentation/docs/3.x/getting-started-part-1.md

 - **[xhprof](https://github.com/facebook/xhprof)** If you'd like to profile your code and debug any inefficiencies.
 - **[python](https://www.python.org/)** If you want to use the log importer.

-If your computer is using a Debian based operating system, you can install all the required packages with the following command: `sudo apt-get install php7.0 php7.0-curl php7.0-gd php7.0-cli mysql-server php7.0-mysql php-xml`
+If your computer is using a Debian based operating system, you can install all the required packages with the following command:

+    $ sudo apt-get install php7.0 php7.0-curl php7.0-gd php7.0-cli mysql-server php7.0-mysql php-xml

 ### Get & Install Piwik